This article was last updated on Wednesday, May 13, 2020 at 7:00pm.

 - Prioritize telehealth over in-person contact.

-As a result, many women who were expecting to go through egg freezing or IVF in the near future — or those who were already in the process — have to postpone their plans until the crisis subsides.
+As a result of the current status of many fertility clinics, women who were expecting to go through egg freezing or IVF in the near future — or those who were already in the process — have had to postpone their plans until the crisis subsides.

 3. Your anxiety might be at an all-time high.